-In 2008, the widespread melamine scandal severely disrupted China’s milk production as well as consumer confidence and trust in dairy producers.
+In 2008, the widespread melamine scandal severely disrupted China’s milk production as well as consumer confidence and trust in domestic dairy producers.
 Since then, the government has taken steps to enforce new regulations and gain better control over the quality and safety of domestic dairy products.
-Due to these restructuring processes, many small farmers exited the market, resulting in a spurt in market concentration.
+In response to these restructuring processes, many small farmers exited the market, resulting in a spurt in market concentration.
 Currently, two major dairy processors – Inner Mongolia Yili Industrial Group and China Mengniu Dairy Company – dominate the market.

-Despite the increase in dairy imports and sales, dairy consumption per capita is still much lower in China than the rest of the world, even when compared to countries like Japan, which shares similar dietary habits to China.
-Therefore, Chinese dairy market expansion will likely be driven more by the rising price of raw milk and increased premium product options.
+Despite the increase in dairy imports and sales, dairy consumption per capita is still much lower in China than in the rest of the world, even when compared to countries like Japan, which shares similar dietary habits to China.
+Therefore, the Chinese dairy market expansion will more likely be driven by the rising price of raw milk and increased premium product options.
 Surveys show that more urban Chinese consumers are willing to spend money on niche, high-end, organic, and healthier products.
 This could, consequently, lead to a shift in the dairy industry development direction from scale growth to product upgrade.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date